 Are there other good online income opportunities that you’d like to share?
 If so, feel free to mention them in the comments.

-As part of helping people maximize their money, we not only coach on ways to save money, budget, and invest, but also ways to help increase the income side of the equation.
+As part of helping people maximize their money, we don’t only coach on ways to save money, budget, and invest, but also ways to help increase the income side of the equation.
 Some of the ventures mentioned in this post can be done very easily and are great ways to make some extra money – or could even be turned into a full-time job!

 If any of the above appeals to you, why not consider it?
 Do something you love, work at your own schedule, from your own location, and make decent money doing in.
 Win, win, win, win!